SuperOfficeDocs/crmscript/docs/api-reference/classes/NSChatSessionEntity/GetTicket.md

 # NSTicket GetTicket()

-Ticket the session is connected to - could be empty if we don't know exactly.
+Ticket the session is connected to* could be empty if we don't know exactly.

 **Returns:** Ticket